The Top 25 D3 Athletic Facilities

 Image via Sasaki

 Middlebury College’s athletic facilities include the 110,000 sq. ft.
 Virtue Field House (pictured) with an indoor track, turf field, and LEED Gold design, plus an Olympic-sized swimming pool.
-Student-athletes can also train and compete at the Middlebury Snow Bowl and Rikert Nordic Center, making it one of the few D3 colleges with on-campus ski areas.
+Student-athletes can also train and compete at the Middlebury Snow Bowl and Rikert Nordic Center, making it one of the few D3 colleges with school-owned ski areas.

-Middlebury also has one of the best D3 Hockey facilities in the country, which was referenced specifically in response to our original ask about D3 Facilities on Twitter (X).
+Middlebury also has one of the best D3 Hockey arenas in the country, which was referenced specifically in response to our original ask about D3 Facilities on Twitter (X).
 Here’s what it looks like packed with 2,120 fans for a D3 Women’s Hockey matchup between Middlebury and Kenyon.

 Total Score: 24